harvey961022/5G-AKA-simulation-in-C/README.md

 - **Mutual Authentication**: Ensures both the user and the network authenticate each other.
 - **Secure Communication**: Utilizes encryption for secure data transmission.
 - **Configurable Simulation**: Allows customization of simulation parameters through input files.
-- **Educational Tool**: Provides a practical example of the 5G-AKA protocol for learning and research purposes.

 ---